-The Ouzel Valley Park meanders from Walton Lake in the south to Willen Lake in the north.
+The Ouzel Valley Park meanders from Caldecotte Lake in south Milton Keynes to Willen Lake in the north.
 The park has a spacious, open atmosphere with long views.
-Much of the land is still leased for grazing by The Parks Trust and between the livestock you can still see the remnants of an old field system.
-Incorporating the villages of Woolstone and Woughton, the park is bordered on its western side by the Grand Union Canal.
+Much of the land is farmed by The Parks Trust rearing our cattle and sheep, between the livestock you can still see the remnants of an old field system with the ridge and furrow still visible.
+Incorporating the historic villages of Woolstone and Woughton, the park is bordered on its western side by the Grand Union Canal.

 This lies at the northernmost end of the park and is planted with a striking mix of 19 species of this lovely tree, including some rare varieties.
 The plantation also features willows, including cricket bat willows which are exported to Pakistan, South Africa and Australia to make top-class cricket bats.

 The mix of ancient trees, hedgerows and meadows provide excellent habitats for wildlife.
 Look out for Woodpeckers, while along the river itself you may be lucky enough to see Kingfisher or Little Grebe.
 If you’re particularly interested in wildlife it’s well worth detouring from the river bank to do a circuit of Walton Lake where reedbeds and bird hides bring a huge mix of bird and insect life close to view.

 There are six car parks in Woolstone village, five of which are dotted along Newport Road, while the sixth is at the junction of Pattison Lane and Marshalls Lane.
 Another two car parks are located in the village of Woughton On the Green, one just south of H7 Chaffron Way and the other adjacent to the Parkside Hotel to the south of the village centre.

 Nearby pubs include the Ye Olde Swan at Woughton on the Green and The Barge and The Cross Keys, which are located on Newport Road in Woolstone village.